Skip to content

 Type Example Notes

-text n_7_elec use letters, numbers and underscores
+text n_7_elec use letters, numbers, dashes, plus-signs and underscores

 number 7.1 scientific notation such as 1.0e3 is also allowed